-Religious Exercises will be held before the school day begins in a common meeting area if appropriate permission is obtained through a community petition and if volunteers are available.
+Religious Exercises can be held before the school day begins in a common meeting area if appropriate permission is obtained through a community petition submitted to Border Land School Division and if volunteers are available.
 A morning announcement will be made and those students who wish to participate are invited to proceed to this area.
 The common meeting area will be announced at the beginning of the school year.